 LETTER OF INTENT DATE

 Awards are available to faculty and other researchers with 40% or more effort in the current academic year (teaching, clinical, and research) dedicated to the School of Public Health.
 Applicants must have a primary university appointment in the School of Public Health.
+Only one proposal per PI will be accepted.

 Awards will be judged according to their likelihood of leading to external (e.g. NIH) funding.
 Priority will be given to projects proposed by junior investigators.